oldham123/cfa_level_iii/_readings/Reading 1 CFA Institute Code of Ethics and Standards of Professional Conduct.md

       - USe reasonable judgement to determine factors relevant to the investment process, and disclose them
       - Distinguish between fact and opinion in communication
     - *Record Retention*
-      - Develop and maintain appropriate records to support analysis, recommendatinos, actions, and other communications
+      - Develop and maintain appropriate records to support analysis, recommendations, actions, and other communications
   - **VI.
 Conflicts of Interest**
     - *Disclosure of Conflicts*
       - Matters that could reasonably be expected to impair independence or objectivity should be disclosed